 Presentation given by Dr Agastya Bhati (University College London), is currently a postdoctoral research associate in the department of Chemistry at University College London (UCL), UK.
 Before this he worked as a scientific consultant at CBKSciCon Ltd based in UK for over a year after completing his PhD from UCL in 2018.
 His area of expertise is developing computational methods for accurate, precise and reproducible free energy predictions for biomolecules that are based on performing ensembles of molecular dynamics simulations.
 The methods he developed are equipped with statistically robust techniques for proper uncertainty quantification of results.
 Currently, he is active in developing a novel drug discovery workflow called “IMPECCABLE” that couples physics-based methods with machine learning techniques to accelerate the traditional process of drug discovery.
 It is a complex workflow with several implementation challenges that require specialised workflow managers to overcome.
 Agastya has substantial experience of performing large-scale jobs on a number of supercomputers across the globe including several within the worlds top 10.

-This webinar series is run in collaboration with the VPH Institute and the Avicenna Alliance
+This webinar series was run in collaboration with the VPH Institute and the Avicenna Alliance